Chere3/dots/README.md

 > [!CAUTION]
 > This is my personal dotfiles, and I'm not responsible for any damage that may occur to your system.
 And i'm currently a newbie to NixOS, so please don't blame me if something goes wrong or if you have any suggestions for improvements.

+## Features

+- Home Manager: Home Manager is a tool for managing your home-manager configurations.
+It allows you to easily switch between different configurations, rollback changes, and more.

 ## Installation

 1. Install NixOS on your system.